Johnston Center for Integrative Studies

 The Johnston Center for Integrative Studies is an alternative education program offered by the University of Redlands in Redlands, California.
 The Johnston Center focuses on interdisciplinary education, in which students design the curriculum for their personal program of study.
 The program emphasizes cross-cultural learning, typically requiring the student to study abroad for at least a semester, and also emphasizes the importance of community interaction in its on-campus residential housing.
 Students have the ability to re-negotiate the content of courses they take; and to create courses.
-They write a self-evaluation at the end of each class and receive written evaluations rather than grades.
+They write a self-evaluation at the end of each class and receive narrative evaluations rather than grades.